MyPureCloud/developer-center-blog/source/2022-06-21-cxascode-remote-modules/index.md

 For more information on best practices in building out your **CX as Code** projects, see [best practices](https://github.com/MyPureCloud/developer-center-blog/tree/master/source/2022-05-12-cx-as-code-devops-best-practices "Goes to the best practices repository page") in GitHub.
 :::

 There is nothing wrong with breaking your resources into multiple Terraform files.
-Still, there might be times when you want parameterize and reuse resource definitions within the same Terraform code base.
+Sometimes you want to parameterize and reuse resource definitions within the same Terraform code base.
 For example, you might want to create multiple Genesys Cloud queues with slightly different values for each queue.
 As listed, you could define each queue individually:

 ```hcl
 resource "genesyscloud_routing_queue" "401K_Queue" {